The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 This is important for demonstrating you have confirmation of your activity and the people participating in it.
 It can be letters, emails or quotes from communities, key personnel, events, venues, and suppliers.
 This is particularly important for community-based activities and those including Aboriginal communities.

-To apply for a DLGSC culture and the arts grant you should submit your application through the Online Grants portal.
 If, for accessibility reasons, you are unable to apply online please contact us outlining the circumstances that prevent you from doing so and we will assist you.

 The Online Grants portal is optimised for use with recent versions of Google Chrome, Edge, or Safari in combination with Windows or Mac OSX.